farlee2121/DevEssentialsBlog/content/draft/Open-Closed-by-Example/2022-09-16-3-Interchangable-Dependencies.md

 ```

 Interfaces offer the same basic open-closed value as object inheritance.
 The are closed because they define a fixed contract.
-That is they require method of specific names, parameters, and return types.
+That is, they require method of specific names, parameters, and return types.
 They are also open for anyone to derive and supply a new implementation.

 Unlike objects, interfaces are abstract.
-You cannot directly create instance of them.
+You cannot directly create an instance of them.
 Derivatives do not need to worry about parent state or existing behavior when deriving from an interface.
-Implementation state can still be an issue.
+Implementation state, however, can still be an issue.

 ## Dependency Inversion